DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/date-filter.md

 ![](../../../images/datefilter-web-datepicker.png)

 You can configure whether to display the Date Picker in the Date Filter item.
-For this, go to the Date Filter's [Options](../ui-elements/dashboard-item-menu.md) menu, open to the **Layout** section and specify the **Visible Components** setting.
+For this, go to the Date Filter's [Options](../ui-elements/dashboard-item-menu.md) menu, open to the **Layout** section and specify the **Show Date Picker** setting.

 ## Display Format